About

 (with Nathan Wilmers and Victoria Zhang)

-Revise and resubmit, American Journal of Sociology
+Forthcoming, American Journal of Sociology

 (with Thomas A. Kochan, Janice R. Fine, Kate Bronfenbrenner, Suresh Naidu, Jacob Barnes, Yaminette Diaz-Linhart, John Kallas, Jeonghun Kim, Arrow Minster, Phela Townsend, and Danielle Twiss)